WetHat/rss-tracker/test-vault/RSS/reference/Planet PowerShell/Use the Azure OpenAI GPT-4o (all-in-one-model) with PowerShell!.md

 >
 > (+)(-)

 🔗Read article [online](https://alexholmeset.blog/2024/05/22/use-the-azure-openai-gpt-4o-all-in-one-model-with-powershell/).
-For other items in this feed see [[../Planet PowerShell]].
+For other items in this feed see [[../Planet PowerShell|Planet PowerShell]].
+Planet PowerShell
 - [ ] [[Use the Azure OpenAI GPT-4o (all-in-one-model) with PowerShell!]]
 - - -
 On May 13th GPT-4o was released in preview in the Azure OpenAI Playground.
 No API access, only